dherrin79/methodo-carpo/README.md

 Upon the second press of the period Sublime's autocomplete is opened containing only the methods that are associated with that object.

-Notifies you when you misstype an object identifier.
+Notifies you when you mistype an object identifier.